How To Start A Nonprofit In Nebraska

 Our nonprofit formation service includes free year of registered agent, bylaws, website, domain & more.

-What are the publishing requirements for a Nebraska nonprofit?
+What are publishing requirements for a Nebraska nonprofit?

-For details, see our guide on How to Publish Your Notice of Incorporation in Nebraska.
+For details, see our guide to publishing a Nebraska Notice of Incorporation.

-Hire Northwest, and these problems disappear.
-To begin with, we’ll be the ones doing the waiting, so you’re free to hold lengthy meetings, travel, meet with potential donors, and otherwise focus your energy on managing and growing your new nonprofit.
-Your articles of incorporation can also list our Nebraska street address in place of yours, which helps protect your privacy and cuts down on the junk mail and other annoyances discussed above.
+When you hire Northwest, we’ll be the ones doing the waiting, so you’re free to focus on the work of managing and growing your nonprofit.
+Your Articles of Incorporation can also list our Nebraska street address instead of yours, which helps protect your privacy.
 And if we ever do receive a service of process for your nonprofit, we’ll scan it and send it to you on the day we receive it.

 Get a Federal EIN from the IRS

-Your nonprofit will need a federal employer identification number (EIN) to effectively navigate its finances, open a bank account, and apply for federal or state tax exemptions.
+Your nonprofit will need a Federal Employer Identification Number (EIN) to effectively navigate its finances, open a bank account, and apply for federal or state tax exemptions.
 After the Nebraska Secretary of State approves your Articles of Incorporation, you can apply for an EIN on the IRS website.
-Or you can save time by adding our EIN service for an additional fee when you hire Northwest to form your Nebraska nonprofit.
+Or let us handle it by adding EIN service when you hire Northwest to form your Nebraska nonprofit.

 Hold Your Organizational Meeting & Adopt Bylaws

 Nebraska requires a nonprofit corporation’s board of directors to adopt bylaws.
-Most nonprofits will do this at an organizational meeting—the first official meeting at which you elect directors and officers, adopt bylaws, and complete whatever other business is necessary to truly form your nonprofit.
+Most nonprofits will do this at an organizational meeting—the first official meeting at which you elect directors and officers, adopt bylaws, and complete whatever other business is necessary to get your nonprofit ready to conduct business.
 Make sure your nonprofit adopts its bylaws before applying for 501(c)(3) status with the IRS, since the IRS only wants to deal a fully-formed organization.

-It’s tough to write effective bylaws, but Northwest is here to help.
-We have a lot of experience working with nonprofit corporations, so we know the sorts of obstacles, issues, and problems a new nonprofit is likely to face down the road.
+Writing effective bylaws might seem challenging, but Northwest is here to help.
 When you hire Northwest, you can use our adaptable template for writing nonprofit bylaws, as well as our other free nonprofit forms, to help you get started.

 Will My Nebraska Nonprofit Be Tax-Exempt?